 Expert in Economics and Statistics

-Serving lawyers in St. Louis, Indianapolis, Chicago & beyond
+Serving lawyers in Chicago, St. Louis, greater midwest & beyond

-- Expert witness reports, testimony & litigation support
+- Expert witness reports, testimony & consulting, litigation support

-- Expertise areas: economic damages (personal injury, wrongful death, wrongful termination, contract dispute), valuation (commercial, divorce cases), statistical evidence (regression, hypothesis testing)
+- Expertise areas: economic damages (personal injury, wrongful death, wrongful termination, divorce, contract dispute, lost profits, competition), statistical evidence (regression, hypothesis testing)

 ContactNeed an economics expert or statistics expert?
 For a free initial consultation on your case call Scott Gilbert, Ph.D.:

 - Call (618) 319-2465

 - Fax: (708) 575-7646

 - Facebook: facebook.com/GilbertEconomics

 - Skype: gilberteconomics